Roam the majestic Skye and explore the north’s rolling mountains on this tour from Edinburgh.

 Students, and seniors over 60

-Another day in paradise!
-Today you will explore the southern side of the island, home to the smokiest and peatiest of all whiskies – Laphroaig, Lagavulin and Ardbeg.
-We will visit Ardbeg for a tour, tasting and lunch.
-The restaurant here is a beautiful place to relax and enjoy local produce as well as some unique whisky.
+Today you explore the southern side of the island, home to the smokiest and peatiest of all whiskies: Laphroaig, Lagavulin, and Ardbeg.

-We follow this up with a visit to Laphroaig and if time allows a short stop for a tasting at Lagavulin.
-It should also be possible to visit to the ruins of Kildalton church with its famous 8th Century Celtic cross.
+You then visit Laphroaig, and if there’s time you can take a short stop for a tasting at Lagavulin.
+On most tours it’s also possible to visit to the ruins of Kildalton church and see its famous 8th Century Celtic cross.

 This morning you take the ferry back to the mainland and travel the short distance to Kilmartin Glen where we will have lunch.
 There are more than 350 prehistoric monuments within a six-mile radius of the village of Kilmartin and you will have the chance to see the mysterious stone circles and standing stones and visit the community museum.
 From here the tour continues round the coast to the beautiful little village of Inveraray on the banks of Loch Fyne.